 Cons of Student Loan Refinancing

-Not everyone will qualify for refinancing.
-There are certain requirements for refinancing student loans.
-Specific requirements vary by lender, but generally, lenders will require a steady job, degree completion, a minimum amount to refinance, a credit score of 650 and debt-to-income ratio under 50% before agreeing to refinance your student loans.
+Specific requirements for refinancing student loans vary by lender.
+However, lenders will usually require a steady job, degree completion, a minimum amount to refinance, a credit score of 650, and a debt-to-income ratio under 50% before agreeing to refinance your student loans.